ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # Strategy - Ours

-So we need to do something about this attack.
+So we need to fix that attack.
-This is what we tried.
+This is what we did.
 We first decode the ECC, then we evaluate.
 So if this is garbage here, it'll get properly handled here.

 It turns out that this strategy is actually correct.

-A caveat is that without the ECC, we can't send quantum messages.
+A caveat is that without the ECC, we can't send quantum messages during the evaluation.
 So all these evaluation would have to be done locally.
-And so our construction uses a homomorphic encryption scheme.
+And so our construction uses a homomorphic encryption scheme to take care of that.

+So to sum things up and fill in the gap, here's how our protocol actually goes.

+Everyone first encodes their inputs with QECC and QAS, then the encrypted inputs all get routed to the server.
+The server decodes the QECC homomorphically, so now the input is protected by only QAS.

+The server then actually does the computation.
+Here I'll pause and remark that this picture is symmetrical.
+The next four steps are actually just these four steps done in reverse order.

+Ok so the QECC is applied again, then the packets here get routed back to everyone.
+Then everyone decrypts and get their output.

+Or at least that's the high level summary.
+There are quite a few nontrivial issues that I'm brushing under the rug here.
+I encourage you to read our paper for a more complete treatment.

 # Conclusion